jledesma44/lvim/README.md

 These are my lunar vim config files.
-I'm uploading these config files so that I can easily pull these configs to my other devices.
+Uploaded on 9-12-23 first commit.
+Jaime Ledesma